sgvlug/website/content/posts/2010-12-09-december-2010-meeting.md

----
 layout: post
-title: "December 2010 Meeting"
+Title: "December 2010 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2010-12-09
----

 Steven will be doing a presentation on "Software Complexity."